 FBI: 31 indicted in 'major' Johnstown-area drug ring

 Aug.
-12—JOHNSTOWN, Pa. — A drug ring accused of funneling fentanyl, meth and other drugs into Johnstown from both coasts has been dismantled, resulting in charges against 31 people, law enforcement officials said.
+13—JOHNSTOWN, Pa. — A drug organization accused of funneling fentanyl, methamphetamine and other drugs into Johnstown from both coasts has been dismantled, resulting in charges against 31 people, law enforcement officials said.

-A federal indictment unsealed Thursday included counts against 22 Johnstown residents, one from Indiana County and seven from "supply" hubs in the Philadelphia area and Long Beach, California.
+A federal indictment unsealed Thursday included counts against 22 Johnstown residents, one person from Indiana County, one from the Pittsburgh area and seven from "supply" hubs in the Philadelphia area and Long Beach, California.

-That list includes Mikal Davis, 44, of Philadelphia, who was already charged in federal court as a distributor and kingpin within the organized drug trafficking operation last month.
+That list includes Mikal Davis, 44, of Philadelphia, who already had been charged in federal court last month as a distributor and kingpin of the organized drug trafficking operation.

 "Drugs ruin families, communities and lives," said David Abbott, the assistant special agent in charge of Homeland Security Investigations' Pittsburgh office.
 "These defendants preyed on drug addicts in Pennsylvania for their own greed without any remorse for the lives they destroyed."

-Abbotts' office worked alongside the FBI, the Office of the Attorney General and Johnstown Police Department, as well as state police, the Cambria County District Attorney's Office and local police departments throughout the Greater Johnstown suburbs and Indiana Borough to bring the case — dubbed "Operation: Endgame" — to court.
+Abbott's office worked alongside the FBI, the state Office of Attorney General and the Johnstown Police Department, as well as state police, the Cambria County District Attorney's Office and local police departments throughout the Greater Johnstown suburbs and Indiana Borough to bring the case, dubbed "Operation Endgame," to court.

 Those quantities led to higher charges against the ring.
 For any individuals who are convicted, the narcotics law violations carry a mandatory minimum of 10 years in prison.

-Local law enforcement officials said those drugs didn't just find their way into the city, but also just about every community surrounding Johnstown.
+Local law enforcement officials said those drugs found their way not only into the city, but also just about every community surrounding Johnstown.

-Cambria County District Attorney Greg Neugebauer said an "unbelievable amount of time, energy and resources" were spent to dismantle the operation.
+Cambria County District Attorney Gregory Neugebauer said an "unbelievable amount of time, energy and resources" were spent to dismantle the operation.

 "Days like this are the result of resources that are shared among entities that, frankly, we don't have on a local level," Neugebauer said.
 "Without the help of the FBI, state police, AG's office and the local departments coming together, today would not have been possible."